milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 -	sudo update-grub
 -	Reboot; GRUB will display in the mode you set.

+## Wifi

+Works out of the box on Ubuntu with kernel 5.13.
+Works with 5 Ghz networks.
+Does not work with 5.15 kernel out of the box.

+Might require some [additional setup](https://github.com/lwfinger/rtw89) in other distros (E.g. it did not work on `POP!_OS` from the box).

 ## Speakers

 Only 2 speakers out of 4 work.
 This problem was also mentioned here: https://www.reddit.com/r/linuxhardware/comments/qxtson/comment/hmae1dy/?utm_source=share&utm_medium=web2x&context=3